github-education-resources/classroom/docs/import-roster-from-lms.md

 ## Importing a course roster from your Learning Management System

-GitHub Classroom is able to automatically import your course roster from your institution's Learning Management System, potentially saving you time and headaches when provisioning a new GitHub Classroom course!
+GitHub Classroom is able to automatically import your course roster from your institution's Learning Management system to save you time when creating a GitHub Classroom course.

 ### Prerequisites